jdx/mise/CONTRIBUTING.md

 ## [optional] Pre-commit hook

-This project uses husky which will automatically install a pre-commit hook:
+This project uses lefthook which will automatically install a pre-commit hook:

 ```
-npm i # installs and configured husky precommit hook automatically
+brew install lefthook # or install via some other means
+lefthook install
-git commit # will automatically run `just pre-commit`
+git commit
 ```

 ## Testing packaging